- A Brief History of Time-outs

 Blaming tells children that they are at fault, even though they may lack the maturity or experiences to do any better at the time.
 For example: “It’s all your fault this spilled.”

 Shaming globalizes the mistake and encompasses the entire child, not just his actions.
 For example: “You are so clumsy, irresponsible, lazy….”

 Although time-outs initially offered a kinder, more gentle way to discipline children, over time they became more punitive, often with increased fighting between parent and child.
 Now, the direction of time-outs is moving toward a more “time-in” approach (Clarke, p1).

 Children May Feel Abandoned

 Some parent experts have raised concerns that separating your children from you when they are misbehaving and out-of-control sends the wrong message.
 Youngsters may interpret their being asked to sit alone as an act of abandonment.
 When they are most needy or scared and, therefore, quite vulnerable, they are cast aside.

 They may come to believe that they only receive love when they hide their “true” feelings and only show the appropriate, socially approved facade.

 Additionally, children who are “naturally extroverted may need to talk in order to think; time-out alone shuts down their thinking” (Clarke, p 17).

-To answer the effectiveness of time-outs, you need to take a step back and think about your goals when disciplining your children.
-Consider this:
+To answer the question of the effectiveness of time-outs in disciplining children, you need to take a step back and think about your goals when disciplining.

 In the short-term, your goal is usually to get your children to start or stop some behavior; for example, to start picking up toys and putting them on the shelves or to stop throwing the toys across the room.